Miles O’Brien is veteran, independent journalist who focuses on science, technology and aerospace.

 He is, most recently, co-author (with Larry Kotlikoff and Phil Moeller) of the "runaway New York Times bestseller," "Get What's Yours: The Secrets to Maxing Out Your Social Security," the necessarily revised and updated edition published in May of 2016.

 In 2007, he joined the faculty at Yale, where he adds a dose of communications know-how and economics to the university's Grand Strategy course.
 In 2011, he was the Richman Distinguished Visiting Professor at his alma mater, Brandeis, where he taught a seminar, "Economic Grand Strategies: From Chimps to Champs?
 Or Chumps?"
-He has lectured at campuses across the country, has taught regularly at West Point, and now teaches economics at Gateway Community College in New Haven, CT.
+He has lectured at campuses across the country, has taught regularly at West Point, and at Gateway Community College in New Haven, CT.

 Paul took up tennis at 50 and plays with a knee brace.
 He'd like to shave off his mustache but is afraid to.
 He wears a hat because his doctor insists.
 He is married with children.
 And grandchildren.
 He will not bore you with their extraordinary virtues and nascent achievements.